ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~
 {
   "type": "tls-sni-01",
-  "authorizedKey": "odyHtABZt47RZfacMq3zL...xIWRXBCCvl61bYo7ATU6Z4",
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
   "n": 25
 }
 ~~~~~~~~~~

+A client responds to this challenge by constructing an authorized key object from the "token" value provided in the challenge and the client's account key.
+The client encodes this object in JSON and uses it to compute a series of
-In response to the challenge, the client MUST decode and parse the authorized keys object and verify that it contains exactly one entry, whose "token" and "key" attributes match the token for this challenge and the client's account key.
-The client then computes the SHA-256 digest Z0 of the JSON-encoded authorized key object (without base64-encoding), and encodes Z0 in UTF-8 lower-case hexadecimal form.
+hashes:  The client first computes the SHA-256 digest Z0 of the JSON-encoded authorized key object (without base64-encoding), and encodes Z0 in UTF-8 lower-case hexadecimal form.
 The client then generates iterated hash values Z1...Z(n-1) as follows: